sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 If you want to typeset an object description, without even making it available for cross-referencing, you can give the directive option flag ``:noindex:`` (which implies ``:noindexentry:``).
+If you do not want to typeset anything, you can give the directive option flag ``:no-typesetting:``.
+This can for example be used to create only a target and index entry for later reference.
 Though, note that not every directive in every domain may support these options.